 Next, try Boolean searching.
 This type of searching allows you to combine keywords using operators AND, OR, and NOT.

 To narrow your results use AND with two or more concepts.
-Example: Civil War and Reconstruction
+Example: Type handwashing AND germs

 Sometimes one of your search terms may produce a list of results that includes articles that are not relevant to your topic.
 Using the operator NOT eliminates words from your search and reduces the number of results.
-Example: Civil War NOT England.
-The word England will be excluded from the search.
+Example: handwashing NOT masks.
+The word masks will be excluded from the search.

 Another way to broaden your search is to use the Truncation technique.
 Depending on the database the symbol may be the (*), (?), (%) or ($).
 This type of search allows you to replace the end of a word with a symbol.
 Example: adolescen* retrieves adolescence, adolescent, adolescents